SpongeBob SquarePants: Legacy

+In his 2005 commentary of The Ren & Stimpy Show episode "Stimpy's Cartoon Show", creator John Kricfalusi acknowledged SpongeBob SquarePants to have been a worthy spiritual successor to the series, despite his dislike of Nickelodeon Animation Studio and his firing leading to its founding.

-In July 2009, Madame Tussauds wax museum in New York launched a wax sculpture of SpongeBob in celebration of the series' 10th anniversary.
-SpongeBob became the first animated character sculpted entirely out of wax.
+In July 2009, the Madame Tussauds wax museum in New York debuted a wax sculpture of SpongeBob in celebration of the series' 10th anniversary.
+SpongeBob became the first animated character to be sculpted entirely out of wax.

 The character has also become a trend in Egypt at Cairo's Tahrir Square.
 After the Egyptian Revolution of 2011, SpongeBob became a fashion phenomenon, appearing on various merchandise items from hijabs to boxer shorts.
 The phenomenon led to the creation of the Tumblr project called "SpongeBob on the Nile".
 The project was founded by American students Andrew Leber and Elisabeth Jaquette and attempts to document every appearance of SpongeBob in Egypt.
 Sherief Elkeshta cited the phenomenon in an essay about the incoherent state of politics in Egypt in an independent monthly paper titled Midan Masr.
 He wrote, "Why isn't he [SpongeBob] at least holding a Molotov cocktail?
 Or raising a fist?"
 The phenomenon has even spread to Libya, where a Libyan rebel in SpongeBob dress was photographed celebrating the revolution.
 Although The Guardian and Vice have asserted that the trend has little to no political significance, "joke" presidential campaigns have been undertaken for SpongeBob in Egypt and Syria.

-A clip was posted to YouTube in February 2013 that features soldiers in the Russian army and navy singing the SpongeBob SquarePants theme song as they march.
-According to the website that uploaded the video, this is one of the "most popular marching songs" in the Russian military.
+A clip was posted to YouTube in February 2013 that features soldiers in the Russian army and navy singing the SpongeBob SquarePants theme song as they marched.
+According to the website that uploaded the video, it was one of the "most popular marching songs" in the Russian military.
 The video garnered nearly 50,000 views within its first week.

+In 2014, a SpongeBob-themed eatery opened in Ramallah, West Bank, Palestine.
+The restaurant is modeled after the Krusty Krab and serves Krabby Patties.